Modifying Parenting Time & Alimony

 Length of Alimony

-For marriages that lasted longer than 20 years, the court has discretion on how much and for how long alimony will be awarded.
+The court has discretion on how much and for how long maintenance will be awarded for marriages lasting longer than 20 years.
 In some cases, alimony can be granted for life, only to be rescinded upon death or remarriage.

 Either spouse may apply for maintenance modification.
-You may request to prolong or shorten the time paid or to increase or decrease the payment amount.
+You may request to prolong or shorten the duration or increase or decrease the payment amount.

 As previously mentioned, the petitioner needs ample evidence for the request based on financial circumstances.

-Here are some examples of evidence for a modification:
+Here are some examples of evidence you would need for a modification:

-• a verified significant decrease in the recipient’s income or their earning ability
+• a verified significant decrease in the recipient’s income or earning ability (Hyperlink 6)

 • a justified increase in their financial obligations and responsibilities

-• a delay in the improvement of the recipient’s economic condition or prospects
+• a delay in the improvement of the recipient’s economic condition or employment prospects

 • unavoidable loss of financial assets from fire, flood, or fraud